-DEBORAH MCDOWELL: yeah, this is exactly in keeping with what we at least one of our objectives and that is to make Jefferson live for our times, really which involves really detaching ourselves from the reverence that has surrounded Jefferson but not for purposes of desecration or demonization.
+DEBORAH MCDOWELL: Wonderful.
+Okay.
+Yeah, this is exactly in keeping with what we at least one of our objectives and that is to make Jefferson live for our times, really.
+Which involves really detaching ourselves from the reverence that has surrounded Jefferson but not for purposes of desecration or demonization.
 We just want to say obviously this was a revolutionary thinker and we want to know what his revolutionary thinking means for us today and how we can make it live again.
 It’s something of an axiom both from especially for Jefferson scholars that he’s a revolutionary thinker but obviously one who could not bring himself to realize and extend forward those possibilities contained in that vision.
-So that’s the long preamble just trying to let you settle in to ask: to what extent does he remain an important figure for us today?
+So, that’s the long preamble just trying to let you settle in to ask: to what extent does he remain an important figure for us today?
 And what do we need to do to ensure that he remains an important figure and a touchable figure?

-MELODY BARNES: Right one, I love that question.
-And for many reasons, that is the reason why I joined the board at Monticello because I think that Jefferson is critical for us and our understanding of Jefferson for us today because he represents both the the challenge and the big thinking that I think is reflective of the country and the bold experiment that is the country.
+MELODY BARNES: Right.
+One, I love that question.
+And for many reasons, that is the reason why I joined the board at Monticello because I think that Jefferson is critical for us and our understanding of Jefferson for us today because he represents both the challenge and the big thinking that I think is reflective of the country and the bold experiment that is the country.
 And many of the challenges that we are struggling with today.
 They are foundational.
 You could argue that they are part of our DNA, but that might reflect the fact that we think that they’re unchangeable or you could believe that they are….
 They sit in the bone structure and we need to try and reshape the bone structure or the architecture of our founding ideals or the execution of our founding ideals.
-But I think if you look at Jefferson of you know, the 17… The late 1800s early 1900s, you also then see the same challenges the same problems, but also the same curiosity that exists in America today.
+But I think if you look at Jefferson of, you know, the 17… the late 1800s early 1900s, you also then see the same challenges, the same problems, but also the same curiosity that exists in America today.

-DEBORAH MCDOWELL: Oh, I just love that response and it’s literary scholar.
-I love the metaphors.
-The bone structure were accustomed to hearing about the DNA but that it is in the bone structure.
+DEBORAH MCDOWELL: Oh, I just love that response and as a literary scholar I love the metaphors.
+The bone structure we’’re accustomed to hearing about the DNA but that it is in the bone structure.
 And if I heard you correctly then perhaps the bone structure may be more amenable to correction.

 MELODY BARNES: Yes, we can reset the bones.